areekaras/areekaras.github.io/_posts/2025-06-12-how-a-solo-trip-reset-my-career.md

 A few years ago, I was at a crossroads I didn't fully recognize.
 On the surface, things were fine.
 I had a good job as an iOS developer in Bangalore and a clear career path.
 But internally, there was a persistent whisper that asked, "Is this it?"
 I felt underpaid, but I knew the real issue was a mismatch between my potential and my current reality.
 An inner voice kept saying, *You can do more.
 Push your limits.*

+This post is the second chapter in my prologue series.
+If you missed the first, you can read about [the start of this new expedition and the 'why' behind it here](https://shibiliareekara.com/posts/the-start-of-a-new-expedition/).

 Around the same time, a project at work required me to learn ReactJS.
 I dove in and was surprised by the electric feeling of wrapping my head around a new technology.
 I realized then that learning new things isn't just a skill for me—it's one of the most enjoyable things in my life.
 The feeling of novelty and challenge was something I was deeply missing.

 I knew I needed a catalyst—a circuit breaker to shake things up.
 So I booked a bus ticket.